Dortmund ease past Man City in Champions Cup opener

 Mahrez showed flashes of his quality yet Guardiola will be disappointed about the lack of cutting edge on show.

-With the bulk of his Premier League title-winning squad enjoying an extended break after their exertions at the World Cup, it was a vastly inexperienced side sent out by the Spaniard at Soldier Field.
+With the bulk of his Premier League title winning squad enjoying an extended break after their exertions at the World Cup, it was a vastly inexperienced squad sent out by the Spaniard at Soldier Field.

 Mahrez, the $75 million signing from Leicester, made his debut while the precocious young English midfielder Phil Foden also started.